-A delicious quinoa salad for summer with fresh corn and avocado.
-Can be served as a salad or as a dip!
+A delicious quinoa salad with corn, avocado, basil and fresh lime juice.
+Perfect for summer and can be served as a salad or dip!
+Vegan + gluten-free.

-Interestingly enough, I usually serve this as a side salad at potlucks but at the party last weekend people started dipping chips in it and calling it a dip.
-Hey, I’ll take it — I’m all about versatile dishes!
-I tried it with a chip and it definitely works.
+I usually serve this as a side salad at potlucks, but it would work great as a dip as well.
+I tried dipping it with chips and it definitely works.
 It’s like a corn and avocado salsa.

 To make it in advance: I would recommend leaving the avocado out and adding that in right before serving.
 The rest of the salad can be fully assembled and stored in an airtight container for 3-4 days in the refrigerator.